leafac/collections-deep-equal/README.md

 ## Performance

-**Collections Deep Equal** hasn’t been benchmarked , but it probably is orders of magnitude slower than the native collections, because for every access it iterates over all keys and calls `deepEqual()` on them.
+**Collections Deep Equal** hasn’t been benchmarked, but it probably is orders of magnitude slower than the native collections, because for every access it iterates over all keys and calls `deepEqual()` on them.
 It’s a straightforward, if naive, implementation.

 ## Mutation